-UV sterilization is a fast-growing and invaluable option for preventing the spread of hospital acquired infections, or HAIs.
+UV sterilization is a fast-growing and invaluable option for preventing the spread of healthcare-associated infections, or HAIs.
 While you may have questions when it comes to what UV sterilization is and what it can do for your healthcare facility, there is no doubt that UV sterilization is incredibly effective in killing infectious bacteria, viruses, and fungi.

 UV sterilization provides a sanitary workspace and is an incredibly powerful disinfectant, but it can be confusing to figure out which UV sterilization device is the right choice for you and your facility.
 This guide will help you understand what factors to consider when comparing devices, and what device will help you protect your staff and patients best.